benblack769/NNetExperiments/README.md

 For example, if it gets input "I am goin", it should output "g", as it is pretty obvious that the statement is: "I am going".

-Amazingly, my first successful run produced somewhat OK results, with most
+Amazingly, my first successful run produced somewhat OK results, with the letters a,e, and